-- 22.1 The choice of clothing and footwear shall be free. - 22.2 Start number bibs shall be clearly visible and worn as prescribed by the organiser.
+- 21.1 As long as the rules of the organising Federation do not specify otherwise, the choice of clothing and footwear shall be free. - 21.2 Start number bibs shall be clearly visible and worn as prescribed by the organiser.
 The bibs shall not be larger than 25 x 25 cm with figures at least 10 cm high.
-The number bibs may not be folded or cut.

-- During the competition the navigational aids that competitors may use are only the map and control descriptions provided by the organiser, and a compass. - 22.4 No mechanical or electronic aids, other than an odometer and a watch are allowed.
+The number bibs may not be folded or cut. - During the competition the navigational aids that competitors may use are only the map and control descriptions provided by the organiser, and a compass. - No mechanical or electronic aids, other than an odometer and a watch are allowed.
 A magnifying glass either incorporated in the compass or separate is allowed.
 Binoculars and telescopes are prohibited. - Telecommunication equipment may not be used in the competition area, except in an emergency by marshals.
-Any other use of telecommunication equipment during the competition period may result in disqualification of the competitor and team.
+Any other use of telecommunication equipment during the competition period may result in disqualification of the competitor and team. - WTOC 21.6 Competitors may not wear the team clothing of another Federation.

-23. Start
+22. Start